 - How to Easily Switch Your iOS App Delegate for Testing

 - Are Slow Tests Killing Your Feedback Loop?

 - 3 Most Important Parts of the Best Unit Test Names

-Your experience of TDD so far — what has it been like?
+Your experience of TDD so far—what has it been like?
 Have you ever made it past the mechanics to achieve “flow”?
-Leave a comment by clicking here.
+Leave a comment below.